-If you’ve got the budget, you can also run econometric modelling.
-This helps you get to a more accurate e-Commerce forecast.
+If you have the budget, you can also run econometric modelling.
+This helps build a more accurate e-Commerce forecast.

 While it’s the most accurate predictor of sales, even this approach can’t guarantee 100% accuracy.
 Because of the time it takes to run, the data might be out of date by the time the model runs.
 Plus, it can’t account for new events which have no historical data e.g. a competitor launching a new product.

 Whatever approach you use, you should still manually review the statistics-driven forecast.
 Does it make sense?
 Do you know of any “new” events it doesn’t account for?
 Innovations, new campaigns and competitor activity, for example.

 The statistical model is a guide to the future, but you can adjust it if you know things it doesn’t to make it more accurate.
 (This approach comes from an area called Bayesian statistics).

 For example, what about seasonality?
 Do your sales change depending on whether it’s summer or winter?
 What about peak selling times like Easter, Black Friday and Christmas?
 Your statistical forecast doesn’t know when those occur.
 But you do.
 You can build that into the model.